The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: A versal family for

 We consider a 1-parameter deformation with base space $T\subset\Delta_2$, given in terms of the equation of the form (\ref{ydef}) by

 where $KL$ is unchanged.
-We look at the image of the Kodaira-Spencer map under the surjection $H^1(\Theta_{\wt Z_p})\to H^1(\cn_{\wt C_{1,p}})\oplus H^1(\cn_{\wt C_{2,p}})$.
+We look at the image of the Kodaira--Spencer map under the surjection $H^1(\Theta_{\wt Z_p})\to H^1(\cn_{\wt C_{1,p}})\oplus H^1(\cn_{\wt C_{2,p}})$.
 As the curves in question are disjoint from the singular points, we can do the computation on $Z_p$, and consequently drop all tildes from the notation.
 The exact sequence (\ref{kodsp}) gives two normal bundle sequences,

 and